 As for catering, it’s clear that your guests will be expecting delicious (and plentiful!) food.
 Remember, though, that your catering bill doesn’t just mean the actual food—you’re paying for preparation, equipment, wait staff, and more.
 If your caterer is also handling the bar, the liquor and bartenders are also part of this bill.

-Your wedding cake and any additional desserts will also account for part of this category too.
+Your wedding cake and any additional desserts will also account for part of this wedding budget percentage, too.
 From glamorous multi-tiered fondant confections to rustic naked cakes, there are lots of different types of cake styles to choose from—the more elaborate and bigger the cake, the more expensive.

 And don’t forget about rentals, either.
-You’ll likely need to rent a variety of items for your wedding—tables, chairs, glassware, linens, flatware, and much more.
+You’ll likely need to rent a variety of items for your wedding — tables, chairs, glassware, linens, flatware, and much more — so be sure to factor them into your wedding budget breakdown.
 If you’re hosting an outdoor wedding, a tent may be necessary.
 In some cases your venue or caterer will provide these items for you.
 If not, you’ll need to hire a separate rentals company to supply these important details.

-Photography and Videography: 12 percent of total wedding budget
+Photography and Videography: 12% of total wedding budget

-It is the job of your wedding photographer and videographer to capture your wedding day moments in still or moving images.
+It is the job of your wedding photographer and videographer to capture your wedding day moments in still or moving images to cherish for a lifetime, which is why these pros should make up a good portion of your wedding cost breakdown.
 Choose a photographer or videographer whose work you love, of course, but also people who you genuinely like and enjoy being around (you’ll be spending a lot of time with these pros on your wedding day!).
-Also remember that you’re not only paying for the final products (photos and/or video), but your photographer and videographer’s time at your event, editing time, equipment and more.
-Learn more about a wedding photographer’s costs and a wedding videographer costs »
+Also remember that you’re not only paying for the final products (photos and/or video), but your photographer and videographer’s time at your event, editing time, equipment and more — hence the substantial wedding budget percentage.
+Learn more about a wedding photographer's costs and a wedding videographer's costs »

-Wedding Attire, Hair, and Beauty: 9 percent of total wedding budget
+Wedding Attire, Hair, and Beauty: 9% of total wedding budget

 You want to look your best on your wedding day—and between your attire, hair, and makeup, it can really add up.
-Fortunately, there are lots of wedding dresses and tuxedos to choose from at a variety of price points—just be sure you’re upfront about your budget when you start shopping.
-And don’t forget to factor alterations into your budget.
+Fortunately, there are lots of wedding dresses and tuxedos to choose from at a variety of price points — just be sure you’re upfront about your budget when you start shopping.
+And don’t forget to factor alterations into your wedding budget breakdown.
 Tailoring your attire can be costly, but necessary to ensure your gown or tux fits like a glove.

 As for hair and makeup, it’s a good idea to hire professionals for the task.
 They’ll know how to highlight your best features and guarantee you’ll look amazing for your entire wedding day—and in photos, too!

-Flowers, Lighting, and Décor: 8 percent of total wedding budget
+Flowers, Lighting, and Décor: 8% of total wedding budget

 This category is all about ensuring that your wedding looks beautiful with stunning flowers, lighting, and décor.
 The right lighting, flowers, and décor can truly transform any space.
 And when it comes to flowers, remember that you’re not just paying for the actual blossoms, but the labor involved with processing the flowers, labor and productions, supplies, delivery, breakdown, and more.
 Find out more about wedding florist costs »